scipy-conference/scipy_proceedings/papers/chris_beaumont/chris_beaumont.rst

 interesting data subsets.

-Many of the ideas behind Glue are rooted in previous efforts (for a more thorough summary of this from an astronomy perspective, see [Goodman12]_).
-The mathematician John Tukey pioneered many of the ideas behind what he termed Exploratory Data Analysis (that is, the open-ended investigation of features in datasets, as distinguished from Confirmatory Data Analysis where specific hypotheses are tested
+Many of the ideas behind Glue are rooted in previous efforts (for a more thorough history from an astronomy perspective, see [Goodman12]_).
+The statistician John Tukey pioneered many of the ideas behind what he termed Exploratory Data Analysis (that is, the open-ended investigation of features in datasets, as distinguished from Confirmatory Data Analysis where specific hypotheses are tested